Airline Pilot Hiring OutlookCareer Pilot Demand Forecast for 2022

 Post-Pandemic Pilot Shortage

-Early retirements taken during the coronavirus pandemic are accelerating the demand for new pilots to enter the industry and begin training.
+Early retirements during the coronavirus pandemic have accelerated demand for new pilots to enter the industry and begin training.
+Airlineweekly.com cited a report by The Air Current, stating in 2020, the top five airlines lost enough pilots to 'empty' four regional airlines7.
 By 2023, a shortage of 12,000 pilots is expected due to these COVID-related early retirements, as well as mandatory retirements5.

 Economic growth has contributed to increasing passenger demand that has exceeded long-term averages6.
 Boeing, Airbus, and Embraer, all leading aircraft manufacturers, project increasing (even doubling) their commercial jet fleets to account for these demands for air travel by consumers.